IBM/deformation-estimation-toolkit/tests/README.md

 ```

 That will store the output figures as png files in `tests/figures`.

+## Slow tests
+In `pytest.ini`, the `slow` marker is defined, and the default command line option `-m "not slow"` is specified.
+That means that
+tests marked as slow (with `@pytest.mark.slow`) are not run by default, but only when invoking them by specifying `-m slow`.

 ## Examples
 See [the test template file](test_template.py) for example usage.